NorwegianVeterinaryInstitute/nvi-documentation/docs/source/tutorials/GetMetadataNCBI.md

 You want to find all the metadata for all the isolates you have, and you want to be able to use the biosample ID you have to link the metadata you will download to the sequences you already have downloaded.
+Note that here I will actually download more metadata than what I need, but its easy to filter out afterwards those I do not need.

 The metadata that will be downloaded is the results that are returned after a query to an NCBI database.
 A query can eg. be a specific taxon: species, subspecies.